 The working group Protection deals with the topic of cryptographic engineering, a relatively young, multidisciplinary field.
 This deals with the secure implementation of cryptographic procedures.
 The correct development, implementation and validation of state-of-the-art cryptographic methods in hardware and software requires the cooperation of experts in mathematics, electrical engineering and computer sciences.
 As is so often the case, however, the devil is in the detail.
 Apparently small changes can have serious effects on the security of the overall system.

-Increasing digitalization and networking, driven by the Internet of Things and Big Data, for example, are creating a much higher potential for attack.
+Increasing digitalisation and networking, driven by the Internet of Things and Big Data, for example, are creating a much higher potential for attack.
 In addition, attacks are constantly evolving (Advanced Persistent Threats, APT).
 Firewalls and purely signature-based processes quickly reach their limits and are not sufficient for comprehensive protection in future communication networks.

 The Detection working group has set itself the goal of developing Network Intrusion Detection systems together with industry partners that enable a systemic IT security strategy through a hybrid approach.
-Part of this hybrid approach are classical methods, e.g. rule-based anomaly detection with Snort, as well as modern machine learning methods, which are especially optimized for embedded systems, e.g. Isolation Forest, LODA.
+Part of this hybrid approach are classical methods, e.g. rule-based anomaly detection with Snort, as well as modern machine learning methods, which are especially optimised for embedded systems, e.g. Isolation Forest, LODA.
 Target industries are the industrial sector (e.g. Industry 4.0) and the automotive sector (e.g. Car-to-X).

 An important point in an overall IT security concept is the reaction to a detected incident.
 We work with companies to develop suitable concepts for them on how to react quickly to an incident.
 For this purpose, we develop suitable visualizations and suitable reporting and evaluation tools.
 However, measures are also developed, such as a relapse level in which the most important functions in the network can be maintained in order to be able to operate machines and plants in a protected manner in an emergency operation.
 Trusted Computing approaches are used that have been transferred to the embedded world.